Anjarini963/AI_Procurement_Assistant/README.md

 Once the server is running, you can:

 - **Access the web interface**: Open `http://127.0.0.1:8000` in your browser
-- **Chat with the agent**: Ask questions like:
+- **Chat with the agent**: Ask questions in natural language

+### Example Questions

+**Historical Analysis:**
 - "How many orders were created in Q1 2023?"
 - "Which quarter has the highest total spending?"
 - "What are the top 10 most frequently ordered line items?"
+- "Which department spent the most in 2014?"
+- "Which supplier received the most money overall?"

+**Predictions & Forecasting:**
+- "Predict the likely total spending for next year based on trends"
+- "Predict spending by department for 2025"
+- "Identify commodities likely to grow in spending"
+- "Which items are declining in usage?"
+- "What are the seasonal spending patterns?"
+- "Forecast price trends for medical supplies"
+- "Recommend suppliers with historically lower unit prices for office chairs"
+- "Which items should be put into statewide contracts based on volume?"

 ## Project Structure